mui/mui-x/docs/data/introduction/licensing/licensing.md

 If this isn't possible, please contact sales@mui.com to request a compatible license key.
 :::

-## How to install the key
+### How to install the key

-First, make sure you have [any](#plans) of the commercial packages installed.
-They include a dependency called `@mui/x-license-pro`, used to validate the license.

-If you're upgrading from community, you may want to check the [upgrading](#upgrading-from-community) section.

-With a commercial packaged installed, use `LicenseInfo` to set your licence key as in the code snippet below.
-Calling `setLicenseKey()` "install" the key.
+The license key depends on a package called `@mui/x-license-{plan}` that validates if it is active.
+With that in hand, import the `LicenseInfo` method from that package to call the `setLicenseKey()` function that will properly "install" it.

 ```jsx
 import { LicenseInfo } from '@mui/x-license-pro';